-We are delighted to welcome submissions from subscribers, administrators and faculty in higher education, and organization leaders with information on topics relevant to our readers.
+We are delighted to welcome submissions from subscribers, administrators and faculty in higher education as well as organizational leaders with information on topics relevant to our readers.

 Our Newsletter’s Mission

-To provide women on campus with practical ideas and insights to be more effective in their careers and lives so they can gain the power they need to win respect, influence others, sell ideas and take their rightful place in leading society.
+To provide women on campus with practical ideas and insights to be more effective in their careers and lives.
+We want women in higher education to gain the power they need to win respect, influence others, sell ideas and take their rightful place in leading society.

-To enlighten, encourage, empower and enrage women on campus to win acceptance of women’s styles and values, improving higher education and society.
+Our goal is to enlighten, encourage, empower and enrage women on campus and to win acceptance of women not only higher education but also our larger society.

 A New Subscriber Interest Inventory sent with subscribers’ first issue shows they are:

 - Divided 60-40 in favor of four-year schools over two-year schools.

 - Evenly divided between those with fewer than and more than 5,000 students.